 Our first tutorial from ‘Practically Functional‘ is a DIY compost bin that has the details you want.
 A latching lid, sturdy construction, access to soil at the bottom, and my fav – You can easily open the lid with one hand to dump in the kitchen scraps!
 Lot’s of step by step directions, photos and drawings.

 For those of you who want to use the three bin system and get really serious, this homemade DIY compost bin from ‘Apartment Therapy‘ even looks good.
 Links on how to get the plans for this project are included in their post.

-So we love the compact, easy nature of this DIY garbage can compost bin by ‘Full Measure of Happiness’, but unfortunately, that site has gone to the big bloggers resting place in the sky… No worries, keep reading!
+So we love the compact, easy nature of this garbage can DIY compost bin by ‘Full Measure of Happiness’.
+But unfortunately, that site has gone to the big bloggers resting place in the sky… No worries, keep reading!

 Fortunately for all of us, Toni at ‘The Happy Housewife‘ has a full tutorial on making a DIY compost bin from a garbage can!
 Love the pics of her boys “rotating” the bin!